Hopding/andrewjdillon.com/src/pages/blog/offline-app-architectures.md

 For example, if a user was to create a record, an event for that action would be produced.
 If the user updated a record, a different event would be produced.
 These events can be used to update the state of the app.
 They have meaning in and of themselves.

 Because these events are just plain JSON objects, they can easily be transmitted over HTTP.
 But they have _no inherent relationship to any given HTTP request_.
-Again, this is a crucial distinction and is what differentiates events from request tokens.
+This is a crucial distinction that differentiates events from request tokens.
 Request tokens are very tightly coupled to HTTP requests.
 Each request token represents a very specific HTTP request, and doesn't have meaning outside of that context.

 The **event queue** in this architecture is more or less the same as the token queue in the previous architectures.
 The only real difference is that the event queue stores events, instead of request tokens.